ardimopoulos/sabre-pnr-operator/README.md

 # sabre-pnr-operator
 SOAP client handles PNRs (Passenger Name Records), consuming the Sabre web services in order to facilitate and automate travel agency services.

-The application periodically retrieves the PNRs and identifies which of them inquire a refund.
+The application periodically retrieves the PNRs and identifies which of them requires a refund.
 Then it places the identified PNRs into a different queue.

 It provides a RESTful endpoint in order to expose the results of each process.